Betty Cooke: Biography

-Cooke was born in Baltimore, Maryland on May 5, 1924.
+Cooke was born in Baltimore, Maryland, on May 5, 1924.
 She was an enthusiastic member of the Girl Scouts, attending Camp Whippoorwill.
+Her lifelong friend, Dr. Miriam Shamer Daly, describes some childhood adventures with Cooke in her memoir, Doctor Miriam.

 Education

 After taking art classes in high school, she went to the Maryland Institute College of Art (MICA), where she studied from 1942 to 1946.
 She received a BFA in education, the only way to get an art degree there at that time.
 During her last year at the institute, she began to learn jewelry making as part of an apprenticeship, which started her on a career in jewelry design.

 Teaching career

 After graduating from MICA in 1946, Cooke taught there for 22 years.
 In addition to teaching jewelry design, she developed a class in "Design and Materials" for furniture design with wood, metal, fabric, and leather.
 One of the students who took that class was artist Bill Steinmetz.
 They later began dating, and eventually married.

 Design career

 Early in her career, Cooke designed furniture and household articles as well handbags, belts and jewelry.
 Her first store-front was a small house on Tyson Street in Mount Vernon in Baltimore, where she lived.

 In 1946, Cooke bought the old rowhouse for $3,000 and began to restore it.
 She and her partner Bill Steinmetz restored it for use as a house and shop and established a design consultancy there.

 In 1955, Cooke and Bill Steinmetz were married.
 The couple worked together as designers "Cooke and Steinmetz".
-Their projects included a restaurant, a bowling alley, and a church.
+Their projects included a restaurant, many Fair Lanes bowling alleys, and a church.
 Cooke explains her style as applying to large and small media: "I think in terms of jewelry, but jewelry is also sculpture that can be done on a large scale."

 They later established The Store Ltd at the Village of Cross Keys in Baltimore in 1965.